Features to Protect Your Account

 - Check for a padlock symbol and "https" in your browser's address bar before sharing payment information.

-- Download apps and software from only authorized vendors.
+- Download apps and software only from authorized vendors.

 What to Do If You Suspect Your Identity/Account Is Compromised